 Read the original article by Christopher Keizur at:

-He says his 8-year-old daughter has inspired him in a big way and started him thinking about how to get her and other children more excited about the world around them.
-When she has a question, finding an answer also teaches him something new.
-Many exciting journeys begin with questions, and Mr. Alvarez sees art as a great way to stimulate curiosity and even more questions.
+Rico says his 8-year-old daughter inspired him and started him thinking about how to get her and other children more excited about the world around them.
+He sees art as a great way to stimulate curiosity and a sense of wonder about nature.
+His “Birds on Boxes” project was designed to do just that.